Sachinyadav55/ddl-project-1/README.md

 ### Using Difference Detector and Image Labeling Scripts

-Please refer to the README.md in the respective folders to run the script
+Please refer to the README.md in the respective folders to run the script.